flinguenheld/rusty_chew/README.md

 ### Layout

 Here's my *current* layout which uses the US international extended keymap.
-The letter positions come from [Ergo-L](https://ergol.org/) which my favourite French layout.
+The letter positions come from [Ergo-L](https://ergol.org/) which is the best French layout.

 <div align="center">
     <img src="./images/layouts.png">